-L-Arginine is able to increase blood flow to muscles.
-By reducing the “water” under the skin, and in turn increasing vascularity, a bodybuilder can produce a “ripped look” that others strive for, yet find it somewhat difficult to achieve.
+L-Arginine is able to increase blood flow to muscles, which was previously mentioned.
+By reducing the “water” under the skin, and in turn increasing vascularity, a bodybuilder can produce “ripped look” that others strive for, yet find it somewhat difficult to achieve.

 L-Arginine Effects on Post-Workouts

-If you are looking to diminish the recovery period between your workouts and minimize fatigue after training sessions; consider adding L-Arginine to your post workout regimen.
-This supplement is known to aid in the distribution of growth hormones via the release mechanism during sleep.
+If you are looking to reduce the recovery period between your workouts and minimize fatigue after training sessions; consider adding L-Arginine to your post workout regimen.
+This supplement is known to aid in the distribution of growth hormone via the release mechanism during sleep.

 Experts also recommend taking an additional dose within an hour after you’ve eaten your last meal of the day.
 This is just a recommendation, so you may want to start slowly with 1 gram before training and 1 gram after dinner.
 Starting like this, you can figure out your tolerance to the supplement.

 With high dosages some of the known side effects of L-Arginine are nausea, headaches and diarrhea.
 So, slow and steady dosage will likely decrease your chances of experiencing these problems.

 While some people may attempt to eat foods rich in L-Arginine like nuts, grapes, raisins and soy; others realize that the best way to get the needed amounts for optimizing bodybuilding is by taking it in supplement form.

 Every bodybuilder needs the right meal structure and nutrients to get the desired results.
 By adding L-Arginine to your list of supplements you are well on your way to achieving your bodybuilding goals.